 Low stomach acid, of course, results in the typical kinds of reflux kinds of symptoms, but it also almost always results in this delayed emptying time.

 With this in mind, jumping right into supplementing with Betaine HCl without addressing the mucosa first for these populations, can actually further irritate the tissue and make symptoms worse, or even create structural damage.

 A precursory mucosa-repair step should thus be implemented to avoid this damage, and to make the warmth sensation a more accurate read.

 As a side note, some people never experience this warmth sensation no matter how much HCl they take!
 These people require more hand holding, and need to learn how to systematically correlate their use of HCl to their benefit.
-I go over this process in great detail in my programming.
+I go over this process in great detail in my Start With Your Stomach program.